 Denise Riley wrote War in the Nursery: Theories of the Child and Mother (1983); ‘Am I that Name?'
 Feminism and the Category of 'Women' in History (1988); The Words of Selves: Identification, Solidarity, Irony (2000); The Force of Language, with Jean-Jacques Lecercle (2004); Impersonal Passion: Language As Affect (2005) and Time Lived, Without Its Flow (2012).
 Her collections of poetry are Penguin Modern Poets 10, with Douglas Oliver and Ian Sinclair (1996), Denise Riley: Selected Poems (2000), and Say Something Back (2016).

 Sophie Robinson is Lecturer in Creative Writing.
 She is the author of A and The Institute of Our Love in Disrepair.
 Recent work has appeared in n+1, The White Review, Poetry Review, The Brooklyn Rail, Ploughshares, BOMB Magazine, and Granta.
-Rabbit is released in November 2018.
+Her latest collection, Rabbit, was released by Boiler House Press in November 2018.

 Cecilia Rossi is originally from Buenos Aires.
 She holds an MA in Creative Writing from Cardiff University and a PhD in Literary Translation from the University of East Anglia (2007).
 Her original poetry has appeared in various journals such as New Welsh Review and Poetry Wales, as well as anthologised in The Pterodactyl's Wing (Parthian, 2003).
 Her translations of Alejandra Pizarnik's poetry into English have won various awards, including First Prize in the John Dryden Translation Competition and a commendation in the Stephen Spender Prize for Poetry Translation, and have appeared in Comparative Criticism, Modern Poetry in Translation, and Alejandra (a volume of essays on Pizarnik published by Syracuse University Press, 2010).
 Following her visit to the Firestone Library, Princeton, which holds the Pizarnik archives (thanks to a British Academy Small Grant), she is currently working on a couple of articles on Alejandra Pizarnik's poetics and how and understanding of her poetics influences the translation process.